minvws/nl-irealisatie-generic-pipelines/actions.md

 # Actions

+> [!WARNING]
+> The actions in this repository have been moved to standalone repositories.
+You
+> can find links to the new repositories above the instructions for each action
+> below.

 Here you can find the available actions.
 Each section will provide a description about the action and how you can use it in your project.

 Available actions: